watchthelight/pawtech-v2/BOT-HANDBOOK.md

 ### Anomaly Detection: What It Means

+> 📚 **Reference Section** — You don't need to memorize this.
+It explains how the bot detects unusual patterns.
+Most mods never need to touch this.

 The bot uses something called "z-score analysis" to flag unusual patterns.
 Don't worry — it sounds complicated but the idea is simple.

 **How it works:**